InflixOP/Machine-Learning/README.md

 ---

 Happy coding!
 If you have any questions or concerns, feel free to reach out.
 Let's make self-driving cars safer and more efficient together! 🚗💨

+# DAY 4

+# Python Course

+This is a course on Python programming.
+It covers the basics of Python and how to use it for data science and machine learning.

+## Prerequisites

+Before you begin, ensure you have the following:

+- A computer with internet access
+- The latest version of Python installed
+- A text editor or IDE for writing Python code

+## Getting Started

+To get started with the course, follow these steps:

+1. Download the course materials from the course website.
+2. Install Python on your computer if you haven't already.
+3. Open the course materials in your text editor or IDE.
+4. Follow the instructions in the course materials to complete the exercises.

+## Using the Course Materials

+The course materials include the following:

+- Video lectures
+- Code examples
+- Exercises

+To use the course materials, follow these steps:

+1. Watch the video lectures to learn the concepts covered in the course.
+2. Review the code examples to see how the concepts are implemented in Python.
+3. Complete the exercises to practice your skills and reinforce your learning.

+## Contributing

+If you would like to contribute to the course materials, please submit a pull request.

+## License

+The course materials are licensed under the MIT License.

+## Contact

+If you have any questions or feedback, please contact us at [support@example.com](mailto:support@example.com).